Kaylo1997/E4750.2019Fall.ADWT.kl3092.jy2951/README.md

 The script `benchmark_actual_image.py` takes in images stored in the `images` folder, which contains images of various sizes and different shapes, and runs all four DWT computing scripts on images of each shape separately to calculate and compare the cumulative time taken for each script to execute.
+It then plots the cumulative time taken and saves it in the `Results` folder.

 ## License
 MIT License